AlexVesely/AV-Boulder-Dash/README.md

 ## Experience and Lessons Learnt

-- <b>Importance of planning and adaptability:</b> Our initial UML class diagram turned out to be heavily flawed and poorly structured.
-Only during implementation did we realize what was planned would not work so we had to completely redesign a system plan under time pressure.
+- <b>Planning and adaptability:</b> Our initial UML class diagram was deeply flawed.
+Attempting to implement it revealed its shortcomings, teaching me the importance of planning well but staying adaptable.

-- <b>Team collaboration and delegation:</b> Each member took ownership of different sections of the program while regularly reviewing and integrating each other’s work.
-This taught us the value of clear communication, accountability, and collaborative problem solving.
+- <b>Team collaboration:</b> Each member owned a section of the code, but frequent reviews and integration taught us the importance of communication and accountability.

-- <b>Version control in practice:</b> This was my first time working with Git in a shared repository.
+- <b>Version control in practice:</b> This was my first real Git collaboration.
 I learned how to manage merge conflicts, resolve issues quickly, and maintain a clean project history despite the chaos of multiple contributors.

-- <b>Balancing quality with deadlines:</b> As the deadline approached, we learned that shipping a functional product sometimes takes precedence over endlessly refactoring code.
-This taught me how to prioritize features, make trade-offs, and focus on delivering value.
+- <b>Balancing quality with deadlines:</b> Sometimes shipping functional code matters more than perfection.
+This taught me to prioritize features and trade-offs under pressure.

-- <b>Refactoring and extending large codebases:</b> Nine months after the group submission, I revisited the project and navigated legacy code.
-This process taught me the importance of readability, maintainability, and scalability of an existing codebase.
+- <b>Refactoring and extending large codebases:</b> Eight months later, I revisited the project and navigated legacy code.
+This process taught me the importance of readability and maintainability of an existing codebase.

 ## Set up